francescobrun/mr-bmd/README.md

 ## Input

-Code is designed to consider as input a number (e.g. 8) of X-ray CT (Computed Tomography) images at different energies:
+Code requires as input a number (e.g. 8) of X-ray CT (Computed Tomography) images at different energies:

 ![](/doc/Figure1.jpg)

-and a decomposition matrix resulting from the physics of the acquisition system and the desired materials (e.g. 4):
+and a decomposition matrix resulting from the physics of the CT settings and the desired materials (e.g. 4):

 ![](/doc/Figure2.jpg)